Fraud Legal & Compliance

 The federal Office of Inspector General (OIG) actively investigates violations of Stark self-referral provisions and the anti-kickback laws.
 Among other documents, the OIG has issued several fraud alerts to govern investigatory decision-making.
 One of the key areas of interest involves joint ventures that fail compliance with federal fraud and abuse law.
 State agencies are also stepping up enforcement in line with federal priorities.
 For example, in California, Business & Professions Code Section 650 addresses kickbacks and fee-splitting.
 California, Florida, Massachusetts, New York, and most other states address both self-referral and fee-splitting.
 Legal research into statutes, state-specific attorney general opinions, and cases is necessary to properly structure compensation and other business arrangements in ways that respect relevant legal prohibitions.

-It is critical to conduct an analysis of Stark, anti-kickback and fee-splitting issues to look for illegal business arrangements and advise on a more compliant compensation agreement.
-Our law firm can prepare a Memorandum analyzing Stark, anti-kickback and fee-splitting issues and outlining compliant compensation arrangements.
-We will also analyze federal and state anti-markup issues for our diagnostic imaging clients.
+It is critical to analyze Stark, anti-kickback, and fee-splitting issues to look for illegal business arrangements and advise on a more compliant compensation agreement.
+Our law firm can prepare a Memorandum analyzing Stark, anti-kickback, and fee-splitting issues and outlining compliant compensation arrangements.
+We will also analyze federal and state problems with anti-markup for our diagnostic imaging clients.

 Our health care law attorneys regularly counsel clients on compliance with Federal and State anti-kickback statutes.
 Our lawyers provide in-depth guidance and analysis to healthcare providers on issues arising out of federal and state self-referral laws.